Treatment of hypocalcemia

-Hypocalcemia may be associated with a spectrum of clinical manifestations, ranging from few if any symptoms if the hypocalcemia is mild and/or chronic, to severe life-threatening symptoms if it is severe and/or acute.
+Hypocalcemia may be associated with a spectrum of clinical manifestations, ranging from few if any symptoms if the hypocalcemia is mild and/or chronic to severe life-threatening symptoms if it is severe and/or acute.
 Thus, the management of hypocalcemia depends upon the severity of symptoms.
-In patients with acute symptomatic hypocalcemia, intravenous calcium gluconate is the preferred therapy, whereas chronic hypocalcemia is treated with oral calcium and vitamin D supplements.
+In patients with acute symptomatic hypocalcemia, intravenous (IV) calcium gluconate is the preferred therapy, whereas chronic hypocalcemia is treated with oral calcium and vitamin D supplements.

 INTERPRETATION OF SERUM CALCIUM

 If there is uncertainty whether the corrected serum calcium is reflective of the ionized calcium, and if a laboratory known to measure ionized calcium reliably is available, some authorities prefer to measure the ionized calcium directly.
-Direct measurement of the ionized calcium concentration could be considered in patients with symptoms of hypocalcemia in the setting of a normal total calcium concentration.
+Direct measurement of the ionized calcium concentration can also be measured in patients with symptoms of hypocalcemia in the setting of a normal total calcium concentration.
 Symptomatic hypocalcemia with normal total calcium but low ionized calcium can occasionally occur in patients with acute respiratory alkalosis due to increased binding of calcium to albumin.
 (See "Relation between total and ionized serum calcium concentrations", section on 'Acid-base disorders'.)